tmr08c/tmr08c.github.io/content/blog/2021/01/receiving-code-review-feedback/index.md

 When analyzing the feedback, ask yourself questions like: do we have a deadline, is either solution objectively better for our needs (speed, memory usage, etc.), and does going forward with the current solution make it harder to use the suggested solution in the future?
 The answers to these questions provide more objective points of discussion when comparing alternative solutions.

 After processing review feedback, you may find advantages or disadvantages to either solution.
 Taking the time to think about the options provides you with the tools to have an objective and constructive conversation with your reviewer and avoid relying on emotional arguments.
+A result of these more productive conversations is a stronger codebase and more trust within the team.

 ## Conclusion